anoop142/cowin-cli/README.md

   ```

 ### Scripts
-linux shell scripts are available for notifications and booking using cowin-cli [here](scripts/linux)
+Scripts for linux and Windows are available for notifications and booking using cowin-cli [here](scripts)

 ### Options